Nyyks/recaptchaSkip/README.md

 # recaptchaSkip
 Made by Janik313 [github.com/janik313]

+It works most of the time.
+When it detects a reCaptcha, it solves it in 2.5 seconds.
-It works most of the Time, just wait 5 Seconds.
-If it doesn't work, just disable it and solve the Captcha yourself.
+If it doesn't work, just disable it and solve the captcha yourself.

 Use the Tampermonkey Addon for Google Chrome: https://tampermonkey.net/

-Copy & paste the script and you're ready to go.
+Copy and paste the script and you're ready to go.